Adaptations of Australian animals to cane toads: Foraging tactics in birds

 There has been some anecdotal evidence for culturally transmitted predation techniques of cane toads in Torresian crows.
 Torresian crows appear to have developed a technique to kill and eat cane toads by flipping the toads on their backs and consuming only the internal organs and part of the thighs of the toxic anuran.
 It is possible that this predation behaviour is culturally transmitted.
 Torresian crows may learn how to perform the technique by imitating and replicating the behaviour of conspecifics.

 Predation on cane toads does not appear to be as common in wading birds, which are reluctant to prey on the toxic species in any of its ontological stages.
-Wading birds including the Nankeen night heron, purple swamphen, pied heron and little egret, have been shown to avoid consuming cane toads, most likely as a result their unpalatability.
+Wading birds, including the Nankeen night heron, purple swamphen, pied heron, and little egret, have been shown to avoid consuming cane toads, most likely as a result their bad taste.

 Consumption of cane toads by native rodent species

 Rodents are physiologically adapted to handle many plant and animal toxins.
-Whilst rodents are capable of taste aversion learning, studies have shown that the introduced black rat as well as native rodent species including the dusky rat, pale field rat, grassland melomys and water rat appear to tolerate cane toad toxins and therefore readily prey on the invasive species.

-Laboratory tests showed that the dusky rat and the grassland melomys will eat cane toads even when provided with a non-toxic alternative prey item.
-However, these rodent species are more likely to consume small metamorph toads than larger juvenile or adult toads.
-This selection reflects ontogenetic changes in the toxicity of cane toads whereby metamorph toads contain the lowest concentration of toxins.
+Whilst rodents are capable of taste aversion learning, studies have shown that the introduced black rat as well as native rodent species including the dusky rat, pale field rat, grassland melomys, and water rat appear to tolerate cane toad toxins well and therefore readily prey on the invasive species.
+Laboratory tests showed that even when provided with a non-toxic alternative prey item, the dusky rat and the grassland melomys will still eat cane toads.
+However, these rodent species are more likely to consume small cane toad tadpoles, rather than the larger juveniles or adults.
+This selection reflects growth-related change in cane toads' toxicity, whereby cane toad tadpoles have the lowest toxin concentration.